davidmoten/xsd-forms/README.md

   * unit tests of form generation
   * unit tests of form behaviour (selenium?) including xml schema compliance
   * use templating instead of coding divs directly in scala?
+  * combine templating with css to make themes